trethore/Mend/README.md

 mend my_changes.diff
 ```

-You can also specify the original file explicitly, which is useful if the diff has no headers.
+You can also specify the original file explicitly, which is useful if the diff has no headers or the patch contains changes for multiple files.
 ```bash
 mend path/to/original_file path/to/diff_file
 ```